Text Size

 Psalm 2:8-12

-Ask of me, and I will give the nations for Your inheritance, the uttermost parts of the earth for Your possession.
-You shall break them with a rod of iron.
-You shall dash them in pieces like a potter’s vessel.”
-Now therefore be wise, You kings.
-Be instructed, You judges of the earth.
+Ask Me, and I will make the nations Your inheritance, the ends of the earth Your possession.
+You will break them with an iron scepter; You will shatter them like pottery.”
+Therefore be wise, O kings; be admonished, O judges of the earth.

 Anointed king and nations